 Unsurprisingly, lawmakers in Alabama have decided to use money the federal government gave the state to recover from COVID-19 to build more prisons.
-That’s right: One of the states hit hardest by the pandemic is taking money from its struggling residents so it can lock up even more of them.
+That’s right: One of the states hit hardest by the pandemic is taking money intended for its struggling residents so it can lock up even more of them.

 This is the same state that refused to take steps to prevent the spread of COVID-19, refusing to give its prisoners masks and not requiring prison staffers to wear masks.
 And it’s the same state that had the highest COVID-related death rate in its prison in the country.
 This is why I say it’s unsurprising that Alabama is taking federal COVID-relief money from its residents to build more prisons.